alpinejs/alpine/packages/docs/src/en/directives/bind.md

 <a name="bind-directives"></a>
 ## Binding Alpine Directives Directly

-`x-bind` allows you to bind an object of different properties to an element.
+`x-bind` allows you to bind an object of different directives and attributes to an element.

-The object keys are the directives (can be any directive including modifiers), and the values are callbacks to be evaluated by Alpine.
+The object keys can be anything you would normally write as an attribute name in Alpine.
+This includes Alpine directives and modifiers, but also plain HTML attributes.
+The object values are either plain strings, or in the case of dynamic Alpine directoves, callbacks to be evaluated by Alpine.

 ```alpine
 <div x-data="dropdown()">